 Hollie Emery graduated with a B.S. in Biology from the University of Massachusetts, Boston in 2009.
 While there, she completed a senior thesis examining the interactive effects of altered precipitation and warming on soil moisture at the Boston-Area Climate Experiment.
 After graduating, she continued working at the BACE as a research assistant, and extended her soil moisture research by relating it to changes to plant communities.
 Hollie is now a Ph.D. student at BU, where she has been investigating how human impacts (e.g. tidal restriction and restoration, invasive species) alter greenhouse gas fluxes in salt marshes.
 This spring she ventured to Puerto Rico to work with Brita Jessen (a Ph.D. student at GSO/URI) on her mangrove nitrogen fertilization experiment.
 Hollie has recently been awarded the National Park Service George M. Wright Climate Change Fellowship and the Joshua A. Nickerson Conservation Fellowship to study the effects of precipitation intensification on salt marsh carbon sequestration and nitrogen removal processes.

 Sarah Foster earned a B.A.
 (2006) in Ecosystems Ecology and Environmental Science at Hampshire College and a M.A.
 (2012) in Earth Sciences at Boston University.
-In her Masters research, Sarah investigated the effects of eutrophication on nutrient cycle dynamics in Waquoit Bay, Massachusetts.
-In between her undergraduate and graduate work Sarah spent four years as a estuarine research assistant for the United States Geological Survey in Menlo Park, CA. At the USGS, she performed water quality and phytoplankton ecology research for the Long Term Monitoring Program in San Francisco Bay.
-Sarah’s fundamental scientific interest is exploration of coastal ecosystem response to anthropogenic changes (such as nutrient pollution and climate change) across a variety of geographic and temporal scales.
-Sarah is currently pursuing a Ph.D. and her research is focused on the impacts of low oxygen on the microbial flux of nitrous oxide, an important greenhouse gas and ozone depleting substance.
-Sarah is currently in Hawaii taking the CMORE class - check out her blog.
+In between her undergraduate and graduate work Sarah spent four years working on a long-term water quality project in San Francisco Bay as an estuarine research assistant for the US Geological Survey.
+In her Masters research at BU, Sarah investigated the spatial and historic variability of sediment nutrient cycling and denitrification in Waquoit Bay, MA.
+Sarah’s fundamental scientific interest is the exploration of coastal ecosystem response to anthropogenic changes (such as nutrient pollution and climate change) across a variety of geographic and temporal scales.
+Sarah is currently pursuing a Ph.D. and her research is focused on the impacts of low oxygen on the microbial flux of nitrous oxide and methane.
+She was recently awarded the National Defense Science and Engineering Graduate fellowship in support of this research.
+Last summer (2013) Sarah had the opportunity to study microbial oceanography at C-MORE at the University of Hawai’i Manoa.
+Check out her blog of the course.
+When she’s not doing her own research Sarah also enjoys teaching and participating in outreach programs.
+For the past three years she has led a workshop called “Microbes and Mud” for middle school girls as part of the Women in Science summer program at the Waquoit Bay National Estuarine Research Reserve.

 Timothy Maguire received his B.S. in Marine Safety and Environmental Protection from the Massachusetts Maritime Academy in 2003 and a Master of Liberal Arts in Environmental Management from the Harvard Extension School in 2012.
 After graduating valedictorian of the Maritime Academy Tim was employed as the on-board environmental compliance officer for two major cruise lines.
 In 2008 he moved back to Boston and worked as an environmental consultant focusing on remediation of polluted industrial and commercial properties while studying part-time at the Extension School.
 His master's thesis topic was salt marsh restoration in urban harbors.
 At the Fulweiler Lab he intends to investigate anthropogenic impacts to the biogeochemistry of coastal systems with an emphasis on Si cycling.